SkyMazter/electron_js_example/README.md

 # electron_js_example

-A simple app so i ca experimetn with electron.js
+A simple app so I can experimetn with electron.js